Solartraveler/usblineswitch/README.md

 to create a debian packet and install it with

-apt install ./usblineonoff_1.0_amd64.deb
+sudo apt install ./usblineonoff_1.0_amd64.deb

-Then just unplug and replug the USB device.
+Then just unplug and replug the USB device or run sudo udevadm trigger --subsystem-match=usb